techtile-by-dramco/cla-paper-measurements/04-energy-harvester-signals/README.md

 ![setup](https://github.com/techtile-by-dramco/cla-paper-measurements/blob/main/04-energy-harvester-signals/measurement-setup.drawio.png)

+❗❗ Measure reflected power with scope to estimate S11 and reflection coefficient ❗❗

 ## 💬 REMARKS - Questions 💬:
 * Probe has an impedance of 10 MOhm
 * How to generate the multi-tone signal?